 Kentucky Coffeetree is an extremely hardy and drought tolerant tree in our high alkaline soils.
 The leaves come out late in spring with new leaves tinged pink to purplish, gradually changing to dark green almost dark bluish green in summer and then yellow in fall.
 The shade of this tree is filtered because of the open shape and small leaflets.
 It produces 5-10" brown pods in the fall which hang on in the winter, giving the tree an even more interesting winter appearance.
 It has no serious disease or insect problems.

-Bur Oak is a fine, large specimen tree, also called Mossycup Oak due to its distinctive acorn.
+Bur Oak (sold out) is a fine, large specimen tree, also called Mossycup Oak due to its distinctive acorn.
 These slow growing trees are pyramidal to oval in shape when young and develop a broad crown with stout branches at maturity.
 The rough dark gray to gray-brown bark becomes deep ridged and furrowed.
 It is believed that the thick bark helped Bur Oak survive the heat of prairie fires.
 Bur Oaks grow well in various soil types and are very adaptable to city heat and pollutants.
 Regular watering increases the growth rate, although Bur Oaks are drought tolerant, low water-demand trees, once established.

 Chinkapin Oak develops an open, rounded crown at maturity.
 The leaves are sharply toothed with a lustrous, dark forest green color on the upper side and a white and slightly fuzzy underside in summer.
 Fall leaf color varies anywhere from orange/yellow to brown.
 Its acorns are about 1 inch long and are favored by wildlife for their sweet flavor.
 These oaks prefer a well-drained soil.
 In the wild they grow on dry limestone outcrops and are considered a moderately low water demand tree.
 They have no serious pest problems.

-Shumard Oak, also known as Southern Red Oak, grows from a pyramidal shape to more spreading as it matures.
+Shumard Oak (sold out), also known as Southern Red Oak, grows from a pyramidal shape to more spreading as it matures.
 Although native to creek sides and river bottom ground, it is very adaptable and tolerates drought and high pH soils.
 It transplants easily and has few insect or disease problems.
 It is more tolerant of clay soils and marginal sites than the northern red oak.
 Its leaves usually turn russet red in the fall.
 The acorn has a shallow cap and the nut is striated with brown-black lines.

 English Oaks tolerate a wide range of soils, including high pH, but prefer well-draining soil and full sun.
 They are moderately low water demand trees that develop broad round top, open crowns with stout spreading branches.
 They are one of the faster growing oaks and are extremely long lived.
 English Oak leaves are dark green to almost blue green above and palish blue-green on the underside in the summer.
 The leaves turn brown in the fall and may hang on into winter.
 The acorns are quite small.